tylerreckart/tylerreckart.com-v2/src/posts/higher-order-functions-in-haskell.md

 map f (x:xs) = f x : map f xs
 ```

-Higher order functions are powerful because they make your code more declarative, or rather shorter, simpler, and easier to read.
-Let's take a moment to step back from Haskell and talk about higher order functions in a more familiar context with JavaScript.
+HOFs are powerful because they make your code more declarative, or rather shorter, simpler, and easier to read.
+Let's take a moment to step back from Haskell and talk about HOFs in a more familiar context with JavaScript.

 Just as with Haskell, the `map` function is an extremely useful tool for evaluating and applying functions to sets of data.